The Visual Arts curriculum is attractive to students for a wide range of reasons.

 Degree requirements and a four-year plan for the visual arts major

-Minor in art history
+Minors in visual arts and art history

 Requirements for the visual arts minor